How to Apply for Social Security Disablilty for Fibromyalgia

 Fibromyalgia is a condition that includes a list of well over 80 symptoms.
 Many years ago that list was a lot smaller.
 It has grown over 30 symptoms in just 10 years.
 It not considered a progressive illness, although when a person suffers from the condition, if not treated, it gets worse.
 And by worse I mean, you can check off more symptoms as time goes on.

 It may not be considered progressive, but it sure can be debilitating if the person doesn't have the proper treatment.
 So keeping that in mind, it only makes sense that a person who suffers from Fibromyalgia has trouble working a regular 9-5 job.
 If the job or career consists of the person sitting for 8 hours a day, it may work in their favor.
-But, if there backend goes to sleep after sitting for 2 hours,this makes it extremely hard for them to sit for a whole hours.
+But, if their backend goes to sleep after sitting for 2 hours, this makes it extremely hard for them to sit for even a full hour.

-This basically forces them to apply for Social Security Disability.
-If you are unable to work, in the end there is no other option than to apply for disability it seems.
+This forces them to apply for Social Security Disability.
+If you are unable to work, in the end, there is no other option than to apply for disability it seems.

 SSI VS SSDI

 SSI stands for Supplemental Security Income.
 It is funded through general tax revenues.
-It is intended for low income individuals who have short or no work history and have few resources.
-SSI helps people by supplying them with the income for there basic needs such as food,clothing and shelter.
+It is intended for low-income individuals who have short or no work history and have few resources.
+SSI helps people by supplying them with some income for there basic needs such as food, clothing, and shelter.
 They must be low income and be 65 years and over, blind or disabled due to a medical condition.

 Years ago it seemed pointless to even think about applying for disability due to having Fibromyalgia.
 Because it's an invisible disease they feel like there is nothing wrong with you.It was almost impossible.
 It would take years to get it.But it was always because by then there was something else to add on, and THAT is why they accepted it.
 Instead, physicians would put your disability down as chronic pain.